-2. Modernize data management systems: Projects addressing this priority will modernize data management systems in order to reduce costs and improve consistency, interoperability, quality, and/or usability of information collected using e-technology.
+- 2. Modernize data management systems: Projects addressing this priority will modernize data management systems in order to reduce costs and improve consistency, interoperability, quality, reliability, and/or usability of information collected using e-technology.
 Applicants should coordinate closely on data management with NOAA Fisheries and/or regional Fishery Information Networks, as appropriate.
-Eligible activities include:

-- a.
-Improve capacity to ensure that electronically collected data are: 1) communicated and processed efficiently; 2) meeting appropriate standards for chain of custody, confidentiality, and archiving; 3) meeting rigorous standards needed for inclusion in stock assessments, catch accounting, and management (and provide at a minimum, trip level catch or discards at least by species and number); and 4) accessible from a variety of authorized applications. - b.
-Explore or advance innovative data storage solutions (including cloud storage) to address questions of storage costs, access, and security across multiple data contributors and users including fishermen, managers, scientists, and other stakeholders. - c.
-Develop processes and technology to reduce the cost of fisheries data collection and review (e.g., automated catch accounting and video analysis) as well as storage of large volumes of data (e.g., open-source software that minimizes the data to be stored, enables data access and interoperability, increases the speed of video review, and/or increases file compression). - d.
-Convene stakeholders across a region or multiple regions or otherwise propose an approach to develop a data modernization vision.
-Example areas of focus could be establishing ET data and performance standards, developing a roadmap with timelines to advance data modernization, regional or fishery data visioning plans, and/or exploring non-federal funding models for fisheries data collection. - e.
-Test solutions to data availability challenges in areas with limited broadband access, such as rural communities and remote fishing grounds. - f.
+Eligible activities include: - a.
+Improve capacity to ensure that electronically collected data are: 1) communicated and processed efficiently; 2) meeting appropriate standards for chain of custody, confidentiality, and archiving; 3) meeting rigorous standards needed for inclusion in stock assessments, catch accounting, and management (and provide at a minimum, trip level catch or discards at least by species and number); and 4) accessible from a variety of authorized applications; - b.
+Explore or advance innovative data storage solutions (including cloud storage) to address questions of storage costs, access, and security across multiple data contributors and users including fishermen, managers, scientists, and other stakeholders; - c.
+Develop processes and technology to reduce the cost of fisheries data collection and review (e.g., automated catch accounting and video analysis) as well as storage of large volumes of data (e.g., open-source software that minimizes the data to be stored, enables data access and interoperability, increases the speed of video review, and/or increases file compression); - d.
+Convene or otherwise gather input from fishing industry members, technology experts, marine scientists, and other relevant parties, to develop plans or visions for data modernization and technology incorporation, including the development of ET standards; - e.
+Test solutions to data availability challenges in areas with limited broadband access, such as rural communities and remote fishing grounds; - f.
 Communicate ET and data modernization advancements and lessons learned across fisheries and across regions through sharing of best practices and technical documentation.

-Projects should seek to use one of the two following approaches when addressing the priorities listed below:
+Projects should seek to use one of the two following approaches when addressing the priorities listed above:

-- Implement proven innovations at-scale Competitive proposals will scale-up proven data modernization or ET innovations that are positioned to impact a significant portion of the fleet and/or multiple fishing communities.
+- 1) Implement proven innovations at-scale Competitive proposals will scale-up proven data modernization or ET innovations that are positioned to impact a significant portion of the fleet and/or multiple fishing communities.
 When applicable, such proposals will focus on the diffusion, adoption, and application of innovative strategies. - Develop or pilot innovative ideas Competitive proposals will develop, test, and/or pilot innovative solutions and approaches to known fisheries and data management challenges.
 Innovations from all U.S. fisheries will be considered.

 Community Impact and Engagement: Projects that incorporate outreach to communities, foster community engagement, and pursue collaborative management leading to measurable conservation benefits are encouraged.
 When possible, projects should be developed through community input and co-design processes ensuring traditional knowledge elevation.
-Additionally, projects should engage community-level partners (e.g., fishing associations, municipalities, NGOs, community organizations, community leaders) to help design, implement, and maintain projects to secure maximum benefits for fishing communities, maintenance, and sustainability post-grant award.
+Additionally, projects should engage community-level partners (e.g., fishing associations, municipalities, NGOs, community organizations, community leaders) to help design, implement, and maintain projects to secure maximum benefits for fishing communities, innovation maintenance, and sustainability post-grant award.